MuhammadMustafa23/ChronoRift-OS-Project/README.md

 ./arbiters
 ```

-For multiplayer (two keyboards on same machine), the Arbiter spawns a second HIP process automatically when party size > 2 is selected in the menu.
+For  (two keyboards on same machine), the Arbiter spawns a second HIP process automatically when party size > 2 is selected in the menu.

 ### Clean